lqmmring/MTGDC/README.md

 ###### 12. Zeisel, A., et al., Cell types in the mouse cortex and hippocampus revealed by single-cell RNA-seq.
 Science, 2015.
 347(6226): p.
 1138-1142.

 ### - Simulated Data
 We evaluated our method on simulated datasets.
 Synthetic datasets were simulated by the R package [*Splatter*](https://github.com/Oshlack/splatter-paper).
-Thed parameters of simulated data are provided in [splatter](https://github.com/lqmmring/MTGDC/blob/main/splatter.R).
+The parameters of simulated data are provided in [splatter](https://github.com/lqmmring/MTGDC/blob/main/splatter.R).

 The data is stored as the mat format in the folder [Sim-Data](https://github.com/lqmmring/MTGDC/tree/main/Data/Sim-Data)